ninakali/ninakali.github.io/notes/win2/index.md

 *-- Steve Jobs, interview for "Triumph of the Nerds"*

-This pivots a computer in development, Apple Lisa, from being a revamp of Apple II into being something completely new.
+This pivots a computer in the development, Apple Lisa, from being a revamp of Apple II into being something completely new.

 </div>